combocity/moonshine-docs/ecosystem.md

 1. Register as a Moonshine player.
 2. Join the Discord server where you want to create and publish content.
 This is often the community where you first registered as a player, but it can be another Moonshine community linked to your account.
 3. Request Game Maker access for that server with `/game-maker request`.
-4. Once Game Maker access is granted, the Moonshine maker tools let you create, test, debug, and upload a ROM file for your Draft ROM.
+4. Once Game Maker access is granted, the Moonshine maker tools let you create, test, debug, and upload a ROM package for your Draft ROM.
 5. Publish a Preview with `/game-maker publish-preview` when you are ready for community testing.
 6. Use `/game-maker rom-crashes` and `/game-maker rom-crash` to inspect confirmed Lua crash groups for your Preview ROMs.
 7. Iterate with feedback before moving toward a wider release.